 Here is the lineup, with a tagline in response to the question “Who am I?”

-Option B – Process Group and Somatic Exploration Workshop
+Option B – Process Group and Somatic Exploration/Art Workshop

 About the Programme Committee